Home

 Our second child, a daughter, was born in Timmins - we called her "the first branch on our Canadian Family Tree".

-We also bought our first Canadian home in Timmins, and we were happy there.
-The long, Northern winters were new to us, but we adapted.
+We also bought our first Canadian home in Timmins, and we were happy there, it was good to make our home and have our things about us.
+The cold, Northern winters were new to us, but we adapted.

-Canadian House Our first Canadian home was a frame house that had wooden siding on the outside.
-That was very different to the brick, terraced houses which are common in England.
+Our first Canadian home was a frame house that had wooden siding on the outside.
+That was very different to the brick, terraced houses which are common in the north of England.

-It was snug and warm throughout our first northern winter - Andy even bought a chain-saw so he could chop wood for the basement fireplace!
-He bought a red flannel shirt and thought he was a Lumberjack!
+It was snug and warm throughout our first northern winter, we settled in nicely - Andy even bought a chain-saw so he could chop wood for the basement fireplace!
+He bought a red flannel shirt and a chain-saw and thought he was a Canadian Lumberjack!

-In Timmins we saw wolves out in the country (you don’t see those in Lancashire!), porcupines in the bush, and black bears out at the city dump.
+In Timmins we saw Wolves out in the country (you don’t see those in Lancashire!), Porcupines in the bush, and Black Bears at the city dump.

-It was a different world for us, but it was a world that we loved and made our home.
+It was a different world for us, but it was a world that we loved and made our home, and during the time we lived there we grew a wide group of friends about us.

-In 1982, after 4 years in the North, we decided that it was time to move back to Southwestern Ontario, where the winters were shorter, the summers were warmer and the black-flies were non-existent!
+In 1982, after about 4 years in the North, we decided that it was time to move back to Southern Ontario, where the winters were shorter, the summers were warmer and the black-flies were non-existent!

 We were very excited and looked forward to the move south to Hubby's new job in St Thomas

-U Haul truck We packed all our worldly goods, loaded up the U-Haul Truck, buckled the kids in the car and headed down highway 11 for the sunny south - Southern Ontario, that is!
+We packed all our worldly goods, loaded up the U-Haul Truck, buckled the kids in the car and headed down Highway 11 for the sunny south - Southern Ontario, that is!

-We had decided to move to St Thomas where Andy had been hired on the Police Department.
-St Thomas was for us, the perfect place to live, it was close to the beautiful sandy beaches on Lake Erie, 10 minutes from the city of London with its shopping, museums & Art Galleries, and less than 2 hours along highway 401 to Toronto.
+We had decided to move to St Thomas where my hubby had been hired on the Police Department there.
+St Thomas was for us, the perfect place to live, it was close to the beautiful sandy beaches at Port Stanley and Port Dover , on Lake Erie, 10 minutes from the city of London with its shopping, museums & Art Galleries, and less than 2 hours along highway 401 to Toronto which is Canada's largest city.

-World-famous Niagara Falls is just a 2 hour drive away, London , Ontario, with a population of over 300,000 is 15 minutes by car - we thought life was wonderful - and it was.
+World-famous Niagara Falls is just a 2 hour drive away, London, Ontario, with a population of about 400,000 is 20 minutes by car - we thought life was wonderful - and it was.

 In the autumn of 1990, when our children were in their early teens, my dear hubby was diagnosed with a particularly nasty form of bone cancer, and after 2 years of chemotherapy, radiation treatments & amputation, he died in 1992 at the age of 40.